-Please always feel free to call us with your specific questions at 937-382-6661 ext.
-260 or email firstname.lastname@example.org.
-However, we have listed below some of the questions most frequently asked by students:
+Contact us with your specific questions at 937.382.6661, ext.
+260 or email email@example.com.
+Below are some answers to the most commonly asked questions.

 The completion of 124 semester hours or credits of academic work is required for graduation.
 A minimum of 30 semester hour credits must be registered for and completed at Wilmington College in order to receive a Wilmington College degree.
 To determine an academic timeline in preparation for graduation, please contact the Office of Admission to schedule a campus visit or contact Pam Baessler, our Assistant Registrar directly to schedule a transcript evaluation meeting.